Default repository for execsql.py

 Complete documentation is at OSDN.

-Two tools that illustrate the use of execsql, and that are useful in their
+Three tools that illustrate the use of execsql, and that are useful in their own right, are:

 The set of execsql script templates available from OSDN includes several types of templates that may be useful in conjunction with execsql.py.
 These are: